danielvogler/mining_site_recognition/README.md

 - image_splitting.py: Split data sets into train/valid/test
 - load_classification.py: Load all saved model data and plot results
 - save_augemented_images: To enable the writing of augmented images for inspection
 - assign_GID_database.py: Rename tifs image files and assign global identifier
+- restructure_GID_database.py: Restructure the database and dissect the global identifiers into columns